 What does the school board do/not do?

 Over the last 3 years the Dalmain School Board has been involved in a number of decisions about the school including: the establishment of the School Business Plan, the management of the school budget, the introduction of the School Mobile Phone Policy, and the review of current school policies and programs.

-The school board will often decide to establish sub-committees for larger projects, so that a wider range of community members and expertise can assist in decision making.
+The school board may decide to establish sub-committees for larger projects, so that a wider range of community members and expertise can assist in decision making.

 The table below shows some of the things that the school board should be involved with and also some of the things that are not in their remit.